Singleborough

 Singleborough is a hamlet in the parish of Great Horwood, in Buckinghamshire, England.
 It is located about a mile from the main village.

+History

 The hamlet name is Anglo Saxon in origin, and means 'gravel hill'.

 It appears spelt as Synkelburgh, in 1440, on a plea roll of the Court of Common Pleas, where a resident Thomas May, with others, was accused of trespassing on John Carter's land in Great Horwood & assaulting him.